Boon-Jun/CS3245-HW4/README.txt

 3. Repeat the whole process for partial phrases of the size of 2 and 1

+Another thing to take note is that during the execution of FreeText Queries, all stopwords will be removed from the query due to the long query time when trying to process stopwords.

 ============================== OUR Baseline ==============================
 VSM Model, ranking done with what was described in the previous section.
 The following are our performance from the 3 given queries